-- Learn about the governing structures used in other large U.S. cities.
+- The governing structures used in New Orleans and other large U.S. cities.

-- Hear from a panel of experts on how the basic arrangement of powers and duties within a large city’s government shapes its ability to deliver services and infrastructure effectively.
+- How the basic arrangement of powers and duties within a large city’s government shapes its ability to deliver services and infrastructure effectively.

-- Learn how cities with strong mayor governments, such as New Orleans, can manage the benefits and risks of that form of government, and what the main alternative – a council-manager government – has to offer.
+- How cities with strong mayor governments, such as New Orleans, can manage the benefits and risks of that form of government, and what the main alternative – a council-manager government – has to offer.

-Registration for this Zoom webinar is free to the public.
-Click the buttons below to reserve your spot and to read BGR’s introduction to the topic and why it matters to citizens.
+- Click below to read BGR’s introduction to the topic and why it matters to citizens